-(CNN) -- Here's some background information about the U.S. Capitol.
-Located at 100 Constitution Avenue NW in Washington, D.C., the Capitol is the meeting place of the United States Congress.
+Here’s a look at the US Capitol.
+Located at 100 Constitution Avenue NW in Washington, DC, it is the meeting place of the US Congress.

-The Capitol building houses 540 rooms and has 658 windows (108 in the dome alone).
+The Capitol building has more than 540 rooms and has 658 windows.

-The Rotunda stands 180 feet, 3 inches tall and is 96 feet in diameter.
-The circular space serves as gallery for paintings and sculptures depicting significant people and events in U.S. history.
-The bodies of presidents and distinguished citizens will also lie in state here.
+The Rotunda stands 180 feet, three inches tall and is 96 feet in diameter.
+Paintings and sculptures depicting significant people and events in US history are on display.
+This room is where presidents and distinguished citizens lie in state.

-National Statuary Hall was the House of Representatives chambers - The Old Hall of the House (1809-1857).
-The hall holds 100 of the Capitol's collection of statues donated by the states in honor of notable citizens in U.S history, two per state.
+National Statuary Hall used to be the chambers for the House of Representatives, called the Old Hall of the House (1809-1857).
+The hall holds 100 of the Capitol’s collection of statues of notable citizens in US history, two per state.

-Brumidi Corridors are named after the artist, Constantino Brumidi, who designed the murals along the walls.
-The work began in 1855, continuing until his death in 1880.
+The Brumidi Corridors are named after the artist, Constantino Brumidi, who designed the murals along the walls.

-Visitor areas on the ground floor include the Hall of Columns, the Brumidi corridor, the Old Supreme Court Chamber and the Crypt (historical exhibits are presented here).
-The Minton floor tiles, first laid in 1856, are considered part of the building's beauty.
+Visitor areas on the ground floor include the Hall of Columns, the Brumidi Corridors, the Old Supreme Court Chamber and the Crypt (historical exhibits are presented here).

-Chambers for the Senate are in the north wing and chambers for the House of Representatives are in the south wing, as well as the offices of the congressional leadership.
+The Senate chambers are in the north wing and chambers for the House of Representatives and the offices of Congressional leaders are in the south wing.

-The third floor has areas designated for visitors where they may watch House or Senate proceedings.
-It also has Congressional staff offices, committee rooms and press galleries.
+The third floor has visitors’ areas where they may watch proceedings.

-The Capitol Complex includes include the Capitol, Capitol Visitor Center, Senate Office Buildings, House Office Buildings, Supreme Court, Library of Congress, U.S. Botanic Garden and Capitol Campus grounds.
+The Capitol Complex includes the Capitol, Capitol Visitor Center, Senate Office Buildings, House Office Buildings, US Supreme Court, Library of Congress, US Botanic Garden and Capitol Campus grounds.

 The Capitol Complex is maintained by the Architect of the Capitol (AOC).